Kemppis3/Portfolio/README.md

 All the projects are my final projects for programming courses in University of Oulu.

+Documentation is done in finnish.
+I will update the documentation to english in the future.

 Minesweeper, Ohjelmoinnin alkeet

 ATM machine, Ohjelmointi 1